-- a.
-To discuss on national and international initiatives and considerations that could impact on food and nutrition programs - b.
-To discuss on different approaches to food and nutrition programs aimed at improving the nutritional status - c.
-To explain the basics and stages of design and management cycle - d.
+- 1. To discuss national and international initiatives and considerations that could impact on food and nutrition programs - 2.
+To discuss on different approaches to food and nutrition programs aimed at improving the nutritional status - 3.
+To explain the basics and stages of design and management cycle - 4.
 To develop a food and nutrition program

-- Principles, application of methods / approaches and theories of planning, management and evaluation in food and nutrition programs at macro and micro levels - International and national initiatives related to food and nutrition - National action plan for nutrition - Role of nutrition in national development - Definition of concepts - Principles and approaches to planning and management of food and nutrition programs - Planning and management of food and nutrition programs - Situation analysis - Goal setting - o Selection of nutritional interventions and strategies - o Implementation - o Follow up and evaluation - Planning and management issues of food and nutrition programs - Food and nutrition assessment in a community - Developing of the community's nutrition action plan
+- Principles, application of methods / approaches and theories of planning, management and evaluation in food and nutrition programs at macro and micro levels - International and national initiatives related to food and nutrition - National action plan for nutrition - Role of nutrition in national development - Definition of concepts - Principles and approaches to planning and management of food and nutrition programs - Planning and management of food and nutrition programs o Situation analysis o Goal setting o Selection of nutritional interventions and strategies o Implementation o Follow up and evaluation - Planning and management issues of food and nutrition programs - Food and nutrition assessment in a community - Developing of the community's nutrition action plan

-Exams (50%), training (30%), case study: nutritional situation and practical programs in selected communities (20%)
+Exams (50%), training (30%), and case study: nutritional situation and practical programs in selected communities (20%)